 I am preparing for the archive visit that starts tomorrow and found myself trawling through (what else?) the immense data of JStor to look for stuff on Carl Weissner.
 And out of nowhere the fabulous concrete poetry journal came to the screen.

 I was glad that one is still possible to be able to hold on to some sounds of summer.
 Like this podcast episode that I worked on, speaking to Zoran Terzić, about memes, the internet, Kafka, and other marvellous beings.

 While the numbers in Germany become more bizarre (we had three consecutive days of 30000+ covid-19 cases), it was wonderful to be able to host a conference this year.
 Okay, it was online.
 But it was truly a pleasure to have listened to the people we invited to the conference and also to have been…

 objects of research: Titania Palast, Berlin

 As I start digging into Indian poetry’s publishing circles and connections, I find myself within 20 mins from Titania Palast in Berlin.
 I take the S-Bahn, across the former borders that divided the East and West sides of Berlin, and end up at a generic Kino in Berlin.

-I have long wondered the fate of this blog.
+links updated: 06.12.2021 I have long wondered the fate of this blog.
 This website started as a post-midnight idea one winter night in Kreuzberg where I lived between 2015-2018.
 As the years have progressed, I have undertaken quite a few foiled ideas on this blog.
 Yesterday, as I started reading on a particular archive, something…